afetit/fetal-mri-segmentation/README.md

 In essence, our system is a collection of network checkpoints and configuration files that were developed and refined on DHCP fetal scans using DeepMedic.
 Once you have familiarised yourself with DeepMedic, how to use its command-line syntax, and how its configuration files work, download the directory named *fetal-segmentation-system*; this contains all necessary files to run our system, in addition to example DHCP data to demonstrate the neural networks' utility.
 Place *fetal-segmentation-system* under the *DeepMedic* directory.

+**(c) Preprocessing 1 - normalise the scans' intensities:**

+Our model was developed after normalising the intensities of the fetal scans to a zero-mean and unit variance space.
+Carrying out this step is important for the subsequent steps to work as expected.

-**(c) Run the brain detection network (BDN):**
+**(d) Preprocessing 2 - run the brain detection network (BDN):**

-This step is where you apply the pre-trained BDN model on the T2-weighted fetal scans you wish to segment.
-This step only generates brain masks, but you will need those before you carry out tissue segmentation.
+This is a preprocessing step where you apply a pre-trained model on the T2-weighted fetal scans you wish to segment.
+This step only generates brain masks, which you can use as ROIs when carrying out tissue segmentation.

 In order to generate the brain masks you will need:
 - The BDN model configuration file (bdn_model_config.cfg).
 This file specifies the architecture of the neural network.
-- The BDN network check-point files (bdn.model.ckpt.index and bdn.model.ckpt.data).
+- The network check-point files (bdn.model.ckpt.index and bdn.model.ckpt.data).
 These hold the final state of the neural network after it has been trained and validated.
 - The test configuration file (bdn_test_config.cfg).
 This file defines how to run the network on the scans of interest, e.g. where to find the list of scans that we're applying the network on.
 - The list of scans you wish to segment (test_t2w.cfg).
 You will need to edit this list so that each entry points to the path of an individual scan.
 - A list that defines how you wish to name output files (bdn_out_names.cfg).
 Each entry in this file should correspond to an entry in the list of scans file.
 You will need to edit this list.